Originally posted: 05, May 2015 | Revisited: May 3rd, 2018

 Grill the onions around the perimeter of the grill, on a medium high heat area, being careful of leaving the green parts out of the grill.
 Once the first side of the onions is blistered, rotate the onions and grill the greens for a few minutes.
 Place the Blistered onions into a piece of aluminum foil and make a sealed pocket, so the onions keep cooking.
 Once you are ready to serve them they will be soft on the inside and charred greens and skin.
 Drizzle a little oil, lime juice, and sea salt.

 For the stuffed Green Chiles:

-Cut the green chiles into halves length wise, season with a little salt and pepper, add cheese.
+Cut the green chiles into halves lengthwise, season with a little salt and pepper, add cheese.
 Place them on a low heat area on the grill.
-They look like a cheese boats.
+They look like a cheese boat.
 And cook until cheese has melted and the flesh of the chile looks all blistered.

 For the Meat: